 Many people choose to let properties or rooms in their homes via Airbnb, and as some of these people are new to earning extra income this way, there is a risk that they may not realise they should declare this income for tax purposes.

-While many Airbnb renters principally let out spare rooms, out of 87,000 listings in London in March 2020, 43,112 hosts had at least one other listing.
+While many Airbnb renters principally let out spare rooms, out of 87,000 listings in London in March 2020, around 43,000 hosts appeared to hve at least one other listing.
 Some may be multiple rooms in their homes, but others will relate to buy-to-let properties, representing active businesses, and the income may have been substantial.

 - they have declared their rental income;